 This adorable coffee trailer appeals instantly, and the friendly service and delicious coffee seal the deal.
 Owner Tina Rose has long loved coffee and has a background in Austin’s service industry (Jo’s Coffee and Yard Bar).
-Catahoula Mama’s, named after Rose’s first dog, brings together a love of Austin, good coffee drinks, and an emphasis on service.
+Formerly Catahoula Mama’s, named after Rose’s first dog, The Austin Coffee Trailer brings together a love of Austin, good coffee drinks, and an emphasis on service.

 Rose says, “I wanted to have my own coffee shop where I could serve products that I believe in 100 percent.
 Organic, sustainable, humane, local…I finally got a chance to do it.”
-Catahoula Mama’s is parked in front of The ABGB.
+The Austin Coffee Trailer is parked in front of The ABGB.

 1305 W. Oltorf – Facebook

 Once Over remains a solid south Austin coffee shop choice.
 Strong coffee is served with a no-nonsense attitude.
 The place draws a crowd of laptop gazers daily.
 The stunning backyard patio, adorned with vines and overlooking Bouldin Creek, makes me feel quite writer-y.

 Owners Jenée and Rob Ovitt opened Once Over in 2009, nestling right into the new south Austin scene coming to life at the time.
 They partnered with Austin coffee roaster, Clancy Rose, and now serve their own Wild Gift brand of coffee, too.